 - Meetings, concerts, or public entertainment may not be held without written permission seven days prior to use.

 - Loudspeaker, public address systems, or amplifiers may not be used without written permission seven days prior to use.
-Any audio device, video device, or musical instrument should not be played in such a manner as to create a nuisance or any two-way radio, communication device or celluar phone should not create a nuisance.
+Any audio device, video device, or musical instrument should not be played in such a manner as to create a nuisance or any two-way radio, communication device or cellular phone should not create a nuisance.

 See Additional Rules & Guidelines